Research

 Direct C–H activation

 The functionalizations of C–H bonds in mild conditions without the need for directing groups can provide transformative methodologies for organic synthesis.
 We make new catalysts and develop new concepts to enable such reactions in mild conditions.
-For C–H arylation of arenes at room temperature, see JACS 2020.
+For C–H arylation of arenes at room temperature, see JACS 2020, ACIE 2022.

 Coordination chemistry

 Coordination chemistry provides essential insights for the design of advanced catalysts.
 We rationally design transition metal precatalysts and study coordination geometries of potential catalysts using new sophisticated anions.
-For example, see JACS 2020.
+For example, see JACS 2020, CEJ 2024.